Student Life and Support Services

 The Student Community

+Rivier University is a Roman Catholic co-ed institution, founded by the Sisters of the Presentation of Mary.
+The University trusts that all students enroll voluntarily with the knowledge and understanding of Rivier’s mission.
 The University makes every effort to maintain the highest standards of conduct and to promote among its constituents the spirit of loyalty to the University and its commitments.
 True to its aims and ideals, Rivier University endeavors to uphold moral and scholastic standards.

-All members of the Rivier community share the responsibility to insure conditions conducive to the stated missions, processes, and function of the University.
+All members of the Rivier community share the responsibility to ensure conditions conducive to the stated missions, processes, and function of the University.
 The University has the duty to develop policies and procedures that provide and safeguard its daily activities and to develop them within the context of general standards and with the broadest possible participation of the members of the University community.

 University administrators welcome dialogue on current issues and on University policies.
 They ask only that students respect established channels of communication.
 The Student Government Association is the primary channel through which full-time students’ views and opinions reach University officials.
 For additional information regarding SGA, consult the Student Handbook.